elatov/elatov.github.io/_posts/2012-08-27-migrating-the-root-zfs-pool-to-a-smaller-drive.md

 ## 3. Make the original ZFS pool not bootable

 The easiest way to accomplish this would be to make the fdisk partition not active/bootable.
-Let&#8217;s fire up fdisk:
+Let's fire up fdisk:

     root@openindiana:~# fdisk /dev/rdsk/c3t0d0p0
                  Total disk size is 33418 cylinders